Hello Everyone 👋,

 How time flies!

 I participated in Polywork's #My2021Highlights and created My 2021 Highlights collection.
-And that's when I realize (again) how I grow so much within 1 year!
+And that's when I realized (again) how I had grown so much within 1 year!

 I had ups and downs, but all of those were worth it.